thedangler/vlc-log-radio-songs/README.md

 * Search for duplicates in the DB
 * Log songs to excel and DB at the end after attempting to add to spotify
 * Move filters to DB pre load from config.
+* Remove xlwings and make csv file instead
+* Test on other platforms